equinor/appsec-fundamentals-authn-authz-cs/admin/readme.md

   * Update the registration sheet sign-up permission to read-only for none course admins.
 * Execute WS
   * Collect feedback as part of last day
+  * 10 minutes breaks is a _must_ for the intense virtual workshop.
 * 1 week after
   * Evaluate, update, repeat
   * ⚡️ Remove permission from sign-up document.
 Should only be available to the AppSec team after the WS for statistics